Buestue/Computer-Vision-fundamentals/README.md

 # Computer Vision-practices-with OpenCV
 These practices contain image processing with the OpenCV library written in Python.
 The tutorials are partly from the Youtube Chanel ProgrammingKnowledge.
-Definitly check his videos for in depth explanations: https://www.youtube.com/c/ProgrammingKnowledge/
+Definitly check his videos for in depth explanations: <br />
+https://www.youtube.com/c/ProgrammingKnowledge/

 # Overview